OZoneSQT/HamLocator/README.md

 ## Privacy
-No telemetry is collected in the application and it is intended to work fully, without work without advertisements and without network connection.
+No telemetry is collected in the application and the application is intended to work fully, without advertisements and without network connection.